patrick-kidger/diffrax/docs/api/solvers/sde_solvers.md

     For any individual solver then this is documented below, and is also available programatically under `<solver>.term_structure`.

     For advanced users, note that we typically accept any `AbstractTerm` for the diffusion, so it could be a custom one that implements more-efficient behaviour for the structure of your diffusion matrix.
-(Much like how [`diffrax.WeaklyDiagonalControlTerm`][] is more efficient than [`diffrax.ControlTerm`][] for diagonal diffusions.)

 ---